ergoplatform/ergodocs/docs/node/install/manual.md

+# Manual Install

+This guide is for installing a full node on your server.

+- If you want a full node on your desktop, try [satergo](https://satergo.com)

 ## Running the node

 Create a dedicated folder (such as `~/ergo`) for running the node and download the latest [Ergo client release](https://github.com/ergoplatform/ergo/releases/) `.jar`